简介:

 Conclusions

-What is the significance of studying glycolipid antigens?
+What is the significance of using rhesus macaques in this study?